floweraviles/Guessing-Game-cli-lab/README.md

 # Guessing Game Lab

-Build a guessing game in the command line!
+Build a guessing game in the command line!!!

 Similar to the lesson, you will be building a guessing game!
 The main difference with this lab is the computer will generate a random number and it's up to you to guess it.